cristinadobre/cristinadobre.github.io/now.md

 I plan to continue the prototype work done during the VIVE Dev Jam last year (where we won the first prize!).
 It was focused on ML models in VR active listening scenarios using the user's (and VC's) implicit behaviour.

-**I'm looking for internships!** Since my summer internship at Microsoft Research got cancelled due to the pandemic, I decided to try again this year.
+**I'm looking for internships!** Since my summer internship at Microsoft Research got cancelled due to the pandemic, I decided to try again (for the last time) this year.
 If you think I'd be a good fit in your lab/office, or if you have any suggestions, do get in touch!

 ### Books